 The current paid parental leave scheme continues to be one of the worst in the OECD and even with the proposed changes it will remain one of the worst of all OECD countries.
-According to a recent report by UNICEF comparing family friendly policies in 41 middle and high income countries, Australia's Paid Parental Leave scheme ranked as second last, with a full rate equivalent of 8 weeks' pay1.
-A phased approach to 26 weeks by 1 July 2026, as announced by the Government, cements this position for at least a further 3 years.
+According to a recent report by UNICEF comparing family friendly policies in 41 middle and high income countries, Australia's Paid Parental Leave scheme ranked as second last, with a full rate equivalent of 8 weeks' pay.
+A phased approach to 26 weeks by 1 July 2026, cements this position for at least a further 3 years.

 In 2021 the SDA partnered with the UNSW Social Policy Research Centre to undertake research into our members experience of managing their work and care responsibilities.
 This significant research resulted in a Report titled 'The challenges of work, family and care, for Australia's retail, online retail, warehousing and fast-food workers'.
-(The Report).2
+(The Report).

 The Report provides an insight into the daily lives of SDA members in managing their work and care responsibilities and includes an analysis of the use of parental leave, both unpaid and paid, by SDA members.
-It found that many SDA members are not taking parental leave, even though they would be entitled to and the majority of those that have taken parental leave would have preferred more time away from work if they could afford it.

 The Report found that SDA members are low-paid workers, living in low-income households.
 The ability to take time away from work following the birth of a child is intrinsically linked to access to ongoing income.
 Low-paid workers often live week to week and are unable to save for long periods without an income, such as during unpaid parental leave.
-This results in workers being forced to return to work before they are ready and before their child is ready.
+The report found that the majority of those that have taken parental leave would have preferred more time away from work if they could afford it.